UtrechtUniversity/workshop-computational-reproducibility/README.md

   - code review and refactoring
   - defensive programming
   - code comments
-  - creating documentation with doxygen
+  - creating documentation and using notebooks
 - [**Publication & reproduction**](reproducibility.md) | [slides](slides/slides_reproducibility.html)
   - obtaining a doi and ensuring accessibility
   - dealing with requirements and dependencies